flutter/website/_includes/setup/get-sdk-win.md

 To update an existing version of Flutter, see [Upgrading Flutter](/upgrading/).

+### Update your path

+If you wish to run Flutter commands in the regular Windows command prompt, take these steps to add Flutter to the PATH environment variable:

+* Go to "Control Panel > User Accounts > User Accounts > Change my environment variables"
+* Under "User variables" check if there is an entry called "Path":
+    * If the entry does exist, append the full path to `flutter\bin` using `;` as a separator from existing values.
+    * If the entry does not exist, create a new user variable named `Path` with the full path to `flutter\bin` as its value.

+Reboot Windows to fully apply this change.

 ### Run flutter doctor

 In the Flutter Console, run the following command to